 6. Attract backlinks

-The next piece of the DIY SEO puzzle is getting people to link to your content.
+Next on our list of DIY SEO tips is to get people to link to your content.
 Links from reputable sites make your site look wonderful to search engines, giving you a much needed boost in the rankings.
 But earning links isn’t easy.

 That’s why many DIY SEOs buy links, but I’ll just say this now.
 Don’t.
 Buy.
 Links.